rezbee-dev/java-dsa/README.md

 Running times
 - O(1) runtime
 - O(N) spacetime for array based, and O(n) spacetime for doubly linked list, where n < N

+## CH 7 - List and Iterators

+- Stack, queue, deque, and linked lists data structures don't offer straightforward way to do arbitrary element access without having to traverse through the data structure
+-